Non-receptor tyrosine kinase: Structure

 Unlike receptor tyrosine kinases, nRTKs lack receptor-like features such as an extracellular ligand-binding domain and a transmembrane-spanning region.
 Most of the nRTKs are localized in the cytoplasm, but some nRTKs are anchored to the cell membrane through amino-terminal modification.
 These enzymes commonly have a modular construction and individual domains are joined together by flexible linker sequences.
-One of the important domain of nRTKs is the tyrosine kinase catalytic domain, which is about 275 residues in length.
+One important domain of nRTKs is the tyrosine kinase catalytic domain, which is about 275 residues in length.
 The structure of the catalytic domain can be divided into a small and a large lobe, where ATP binds to the small lobe and the protein substrate binds to the large lobe.
 Upon the binding of ATP and substrate to nRTKs, catalysis of phosphate transfer occurs in a cleft between these two lobes.
 It was found that nRTKs have some sequence preference around the target Tyr.
 For example, the Src preferred sequence is Glu–Glu/Asp–Ile–Tyr–Gly/Glu–Glu–Phe and Abl preferred sequence is Ile/Val–Tyr–Gly–Val–Leu/Val.
 Different preferred sequences around Tyr in Src and Abl suggest that these two types of nRTKs phosphorylates different targets.

 Non-receptor tyrosine kinases do not contain only a tyrosine kinase domain, nRTKs also possess domains that mediate protein-protein, protein-lipid, and protein-DNA interactions.
 One of the protein-protein interaction domains in nRTKs are the Src homology 2 (SH2) and 3 (SH3) domains.
 The longer SH2 domain (~100 residues) binds phosphotyrosine (P-Tyr) residues in a sequence-specific manner.
 The P-Tyr interacts with SH domain in a deep cleft, which cannot bind unphosphorylated Tyr.
 The SH3 domain is smaller (~60 residues) and binds proline-containing sequences capable of forming a polyproline type II helix.

 Some nRTKs without SH2 and SH3 domains possess some subfamily-specific domains used for protein-protein interactions.
 For example, specific domains that target enzymes to the cytoplasmic part of cytokine receptors (Jak family) or two domains: an integrin-binding domain and a focal adhesion-binding domain (Fak family).
 The nRTK Abl possess the SH2 and SH3 domains, but also possesses other domains for interactions: F actin–binding domain and a DNA-binding domain contains a nuclear localization signal and is found in both the nucleus and the cytoplasm.
 In addition to SH2 and SH3 domains, Btk/Tec subfamily of nRTKs possess another modular domain, a pleckstrin homology (PH) domain.
 These PH domains bind to phosphatidylinositol lipids that have been phosphorylated at particular positions on the head group.
 These enzymes can bind to activated signaling complexes at the membrane through PH domain interactions with phosphorylated phosphatidylinositol lipids.